 Section 4 of TEGL 21-16 on high school equivalency programs and dropout reengagement programs states that "Youth attending high school equivalency (HSE) programs, including those considered to be dropout re-engagement programs, funded by the public K-12 school system that are classified by the school system as still enrolled in school are considered ISY."
-Because Washington's Open Doors program, which is cited in state RCW and WAC, recognizes a range of models or approaches with varying degrees of school or school district engagement, DOL acknowledges that Washington's In-School Youth (ISY) and Out-of-School Youth (OSY) determination is situational and depends on the degree to which schools and school districts are service providers and funders in dropout re-engagement programs.
-If schools or school districts, despite having enrolled the youth into school, largely cede service provision to other entities (e.g., WIOA Title I youth providers, community-based organizations, non-profits), have minimal financial investment, and require little or no district-based accountability of participants, youth in those programs can be designated OSY.
-Conversely, if schools or school districts are substantially directive, invested, and accountable (e.g., WIOA Title I Youth program only provides supportive services to participants), those youth should be designated ISY.
-This also applies to dropout re-engagement programs not connected to Open Doors.
-Based on these guidelines, local areas must thoroughly document OSY designation when youth participants in dropout re-engagement programs are enrolled in school.
+Because Washington's Open Doors program, which is cited in state RCW and WAC, recognizes a range of models or approaches with varying degrees of school or school district participation in the delivery of dropout re-engagement services, DOL acknowledges that, from a WIOA standpoint, Washington's In-School Youth (ISY) and Out-of-School Youth (OSY) determination is situational and dependent on what entity or entities operate dropout re-engagement programs and how direct services are provided.